Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Instructions

-• Lay out 3 pieces of foil, approximately 14-18 inches (35.6-45.7 cm) in length.
+• Preheat the oven to 400°F (200°C).
+Lay out 3 pieces of foil, approximately 14-18 inches (35.6-45.7 cm) in length.
 Top each piece of foil with a piece of parchment paper, also 14-18 inches (35.6-45.7 cm) in length.
+Mist each piece of parchment with the cooking oil spray.

 • Place the zucchini slices in a 3-slice by 4-slice rectangle in the middle of each sheet of parchment paper.
 Put any additional zucchini slices that are left on top of the rectangles.
 (If you use extremely large or small zucchini, the number of slices used per cod packet will vary.)

-• Pour ⅓ of the lemon juice on top of each piece of cod.
+• Put a cod fillet on top of each zucchini rectangle.
 Sprinkle the lemon juice, lemon zest, garlic, salt, pepper, sage, and thinly sliced onions on top (in that order).
+Add the tomatoes to the packet if using.

 • Put 2 pats of butter on top of the food in each packet (i.e., each packet gets one tablespoon of butter total).

 • Fold the parchment snugly around the food in each packet.
 You want the food to be completely covered in parchment.
 I folded the top and bottom of each packet and then the sides.
-Secure the parchment by folding the foil over the parchment in a similar way.
-First fold in the top and bottom of the foil, and then the sides.
-Use the photos and recipe video below as a guide in folding your parchment packets.

 • After each packet of food has been completely encased in the parchment and then the foil, you are ready to get steaming.
 Place the packets in a single layer on a large baking sheet.

 • After the allotted cooking time, unwrap your packets.
 The fish should be tender and flaky.
-Check with a meat thermometer to ensure the fish reached a safe temp of 145°F (63°C).
+Check with a meat thermometer to ensure the fish reached a safe temperature of 145°F (63°C).
 Add additional cooking time if needed.

 Notes